Evolution is Driven by Natural Autoencoding: Reframing Species, Interaction Codes, Cooperation, and Sexual Reproduction: Natural Autoencoding

 We distinguish \textit{housekeeping autoencoding} from \textit{evolutionary autoencoding}.

 Housekeeping autoencoding refers to existing species interactions that have not been perturbed by innovations that change species codes.
-Biological "business as usual" is housekeeping---maintaining the house.
+Biological ``business as usual'' is housekeeping---maintaining the house in a state of homeostasis.

-Natural housekeeping autoencoding and artificial autoencoding are similar in that the decoding process restores the integrity of the input; artificial autoencoding is guided by a loss function (see Figure~\ref{fig:artificialAutoencoding}); in natural housekeeping, the output is generated by subjecting the input to genetic programs for DNA repair~\cite{sancar2004DNARepair}, cancer suppressor mechanisms~\cite{soussi2000p53}, immune reactions and programmed death~\cite{cohen2000tendingAdamsGarden}, among others.
-These interaction programs are included in the existing species core interaction code.
-Housekeeping autoencoding optimizes the state of the individual by restoring a healthy, sustainable body state; but restoration of the individual is not evolution.
+Natural housekeeping autoencoding is similar to the error correction and noise reduction applications of artificial autoencoding in that the decoding process restores the integrity of the input.
+In artificial autoencoding noise reduction is computed in a trained autoencoder using the learned weights of the neural net (see Figure~\ref{fig:artificialAutoencoding}).
+In natural housekeeping autoencoding, the output is generated by subjecting the input to programs for DNA repair~\cite{sancar2004DNARepair}, cancer suppressor mechanisms~\cite{soussi2000p53}, immune reactions, reproduction and programmed death~\cite{cohen2000tendingAdamsGarden}, among others.
+These interaction programs are included in existing species interaction codes.
+Housekeeping autoencoding maintains the state of the individual by preserving and restoring a healthy, sustainable body state.

+But preservation and restoration of individual homeostasis are not evolution.
 Evolutionary autoencoding refers to the evolution of new species interaction codes.